seanmpuckett/sai/docs/hello.md

 SAI has several different iterators, each tuned for a specific use.
 It also includes the more generic `while` iterator.

 The **count** iterator is designed specifically for incrementing or decrementing an integer between a range of numbers.
 The most important thing to remember about **count** is that whether it’s counting up or down, the produced value never visits the highest number.
-It is a 0-based numeric iterator designed for expressly for stepping through lists.
+It is a 0-based numeric iterator designed expressly for stepping through lists.
 Therefore, `count 1 to 101` will produce the integer values from 1-100 inclusive.

 The **as** clause appears frequently in SAI, not only in iterators but in comparisons as well as in task parameter definitions. **As** gives programmer-specified names(s) to values that will be exposed within the following code block.